Iced coffee drinks are refreshing beverages suitable for any time during the year.

 - Add a little bit of milk -optional.

-- Fill up the glass with cold water and serve with a drinking straw – the foam will stay longer if drinking with a straw.
+- Fill the glass with cold water and serve it with a straw – the foam will stay longer if you drink it with a straw.

-The best frappe coffees are considered to be those with the smallest bubbles and a foam thickness of about 1.5 to 2 inches (30 to 50 mm).
+The best frappe coffees have the smallest bubbles and a foam thickness of about 1.5 to 2 inches (30 to 50 mm).

 Freddo Espresso

 Espresso iced coffee is very popular in Greece and Cyprus.
-Basically, a virgin espresso martini served on rocks.
-The drink is also known as Caffè Shakerato, usually served in a cocktail glass.
+It is essentially a virgin espresso martini served on rocks.
+The drink, also known as Caffè Shakerato, is usually served in a cocktail glass.

 1 Double espresso